On multiplicative spectral sequences for nerves and the free loop spaces: A multiplicative spectral sequence for a bisimplicial set and its variants

 One might expect that the target of the spectral sequence in Theorem \ref{thm:App} iii) is replaced with the cohomology of a more familiar object.
 We discuss the topic in Remarks \ref{rem:EZ}, \ref{rem:3-2} and \ref{rem:3}.

-\begin{rem} Let $\C$ be a topological category.
-Then, by using the polynomial de Rham functor $A_{{PL}}$ (see, for example, \cite[II 10 (a), (b) and (c)]{FHT} and Appendix \ref{sect:S-deRham}) instead of the singular cochain functor, we have a spectral sequence converging to the rational cohomology of $\text{B}\C$.
-In this case, an appropriate Sullivan model for each $\text{Nerve}_n\C$ may be useful when computing the $E_2$-term as an algebra; see, for example, \cite[Pert II]{FHT} for Sullivan models.
+\begin{rem} Let $\C$ be a category internal to $\mathsf{Top}$.
+Then, by using the polynomial de Rham functor $A_{{PL}}$ (see, for example, \cite[II 10 (a), (b) and (c)]{FHT} and Appendix \ref{sect:S-deRham}) instead of the singular cochain functor in Theorem \ref{thm:App} i), we have a spectral sequence converging to the rational cohomology of $\text{B}\C$.
+In this case, an appropriate Sullivan model for each $\text{Nerve}_n\C$ may be useful when computing the $E_2$-term as an algebra; see, for example, \cite[Part II]{FHT} for Sullivan models.
 Observe that the product $\wedge_T$ on $A_{PL}(\text{Nerve}_\bul\C)$ is of the form

 for $\omega \in A_{{PL}}^q(\text{Nerve}_p\C)$ and $\eta \in A_{{PL}}^{q'}(\text{Nerve}_{p'}\C)$, where $\pi_1$ and $\pi_2$ are maps assigning $(f_1, \dots, f_p)$ and $(f_{p+1}, \dots, f_{p+p'})$ to $(f_1, \dots, f_p, f_{p+1}, \dots, f_{p+p'})$, respectively; see \cite[(6)]{B}. \end{rem}